relaycorp/awala-gateway-internet/docs/architecture.md

 ## Services

-This app implements the minimum set of services required for a Relaynet Internet gateway:
+This app implements the minimum set of services required for an Awala Internet gateway:

 ### PoWeb server

-A [PoWeb](https://specs.relaynet.network/RS-016) server, to exchange parcels with private gateways via the Internet.
+A [PoWeb](https://specs.awala.network/RS-016) server, to exchange parcels with private gateways via the Internet.

 This server is powered by [Fastify](https://www.fastify.io/) and [`ws`](https://www.npmjs.com/package/ws).

 ### CogRPC server

-A [CogRPC](https://specs.relaynet.network/RS-008) server, to exchange parcels with private gateways via an end-to-end encrypted sneakernet.
+A [CogRPC](https://specs.awala.network/RS-008) server, to exchange parcels with private gateways via an end-to-end encrypted sneakernet.

 An operator may choose not to deploy the CogRPC server if their users don't need the ability to use the sneakernet.